COVID-19 Updates: Protecting Albertans from the Omicron variant.

 The Education Act establishes specific obligations for school boards as they relate to students who may be in need of specialized supports and services.

-School boards must provide a continuum of supports and services for students consistent with the principles of inclusive education.
+School boards must provide a range of supports and services for students consistent with the principles of inclusive education.

-The new model recognizes the importance of providing a continuum of services for students who need them and ensures that school jurisdictions have the flexibility to support the unique needs of every student.
+Alberta's K to 12 funding model recognizes the importance of providing a range of services for students who need them and ensures school jurisdictions have the flexibility to support the unique needs of every student.

 - Program Unit Funding (PUF)